LuisGilGB/book-rust-in-action/chapter09/notes.md

 - **High resolution** - Clocks of high accuracy (just nanoseconds).
 Usually implemented within CPU chips due to their speed.
 - **Fast clock** - Fast read operations at the cost of worse accuracy and precission.

+## Encoding time

+Usual approach: two 32 bits integers: one that counts seconds and another one that counts fractions of a second.

+- Advantages of having fixed width integers:
+  - Simplicity.
+  - Efficiency (basic arithmetics).
+- Disadvantages:
+  - The range is finite.
+  - Discrete way of tracking a continuous metric such as time.

+Implementations are not consistent across all options.
+Timezones are also a source of disparity, although a usual approach is storing another integer with the seconds offset from UTC.